The Islands Initiative

 Recreation & Public Use

-For hundreds of years, people have found adventure and respite on Maine’s islands, and in today’s fast-paced world we need these places and the transformative experiences they offer more than ever.
+For thousands of years, people have found adventure and respite on Maine’s islands, and in today’s fast-paced world we need these places and the transformative experiences they offer more than ever.
 Through the Islands Initiative, MCHT will create more recreational opportunities on the coast, and build and steward island trail systems and campsites for boaters in cooperation with local land trusts and recreational groups like Maine Island Trail Association (MITA).

 MCHT plays a vital role in the conservation of seabird nesting islands by purchasing and stewarding them or transferring them to Maine Department of Inland Fisheries and Wildlife or the U.S. Fish and Wildlife Service’s Maine Coastal Islands National Wildlife Refuge.
 To date, MCHT has had a hand in protecting dozens of National Refuge islands and helped restore Arctic, common, and roseate terns, Atlantic puffin, and razorbills to Maine islands.